jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Operation-Guide/Image/Steps-Image.md

 2. Select the region and availability zone, click the "Create" button, and jump to the creation page.

 3. Select image based on demands on the creation page.
-"Standard image" is supported currently.
-Wherein, "Standard image" supports CentOS6.6, 7.1, 7.2 and 7.5, Ubuntu supports 14.04, 16.04 and 18.04.
+Now, the "Standard Image" type is supported.
+The "Standard Image" supports CentOS7.1, 7.2, 7.5 and 6.6, Ubuntu18.04, 16.04 and 14.04 as well as Windows Server 2016 Standard 64-bit Chinese Edition.